An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Piper Sandler.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how PIPR stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Investment Banks/Brokers industry.
+We show how PIPR stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Investment Banking and Securities Dealing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.